Answered By: Robert Cole Last Updated: May 26, 2017 Views: 1525

 The Sheppard-Worlock Library, Hope Park, Liverpool L16 9LB.
 0151 291 2001

 The Sheppard-Worlock Library is open to University of Liverpool students for reference through Libraries Together, Liverpool Learning Partnership.
+Access is normally granted to members of the University, via SCONUL.
 Reciprocal borrowing rights exist for permanent members of academic staff from the University of Liverpool.